-The Media and Government Relations Division of the American Institute of Physics provides several free services and products to inform the physics community about federal budget and policy developments and to facilitate communications with Members of Congress.
-We invite you to take advantage of these services and products and hope you will contact our office if we can be of assistance.
+In order to help members of the physics community stay informed about federal budget and policy developments, and to facilitate communications with Members of Congress, the Media and Government Relations Division of the American Institute of Physics provides a number of services, programs and products free of charge.
+We invite you to take advantage of them, and to contact our office if we can be of assistance.

-FYI, THE AIP BULLETIN OF SCIENCE POLICY NEWS - /fyi/
+FYI, THE AIP BULLETIN OF SCIENCE POLICY NEWS - www.aip.org/fyi/

-FYI is a free electronic bulletin distributed several times a week analyzing budget and policy developments pertinent to the physics community.
-FYI focuses on congressional and Administration activity related to federal R&D, primarily within the National Science Foundation, Department of Energy, NASA, Department of Defense, National Institute of Standards and Technology, U.S. Geological Survey, and NIH's National Institute of Biomedical Imaging and Bioengineering, as well as the Department of Education's science and math teacher programs.
+FYI is a free electronic bulletin, distributed several times a week, that analyzes budget and policy developments pertinent to the physics community.
+FYI focuses on congressional and Administration activity related to federally-funded R&D, primarily within the National Science Foundation, Department of Energy, NASA, Department of Defense, National Institute of Standards and Technology, U.S. Geological Survey, and NIH's National Institute of Biomedical Imaging and Bioengineering, as well as science and math education within Department of Education.

 Directions for subscribing and unsubscribing to FYI are given on AIP's Science Policy page at /fyi/.
 Current and back issues of FYI are available.
 Searchable archives are provided for issues after 1994.

 FYI THIS MONTH is a free one-page summary of major developments covered during the previous month in FYI.
 Directions for subscribing and unsubscribing to FYI THIS MONTH are given at /ftm/.
 An archive of previous issues is available.
-FYI subscribers also receive this monthly summary.
+All FYI subscribers receive this summary automatically.

-Are you looking for details on the Bush Administration's request for a S&T program or how Congress responded to it?
-Do you need information on the members of a congressional committee, or guidance on writing a letter or making a Capitol Hill appointment?
+Are you looking for details on the Bush Administration's request for a particular S&T program or how Congress responded to it?
+Do you need information on the membership of a congressional committee, or guidance on writing a letter or arranging a Capitol Hill visit?
 AIP's Science Policy site will answer many of your questions about physics-related budget and policy matters.
-Issues of FYI are categorized by R&D funding agencies.
+Relevant issues of FYI are categorized by R&D funding agencies.
 This site provides congressional committee rosters and jurisdictions, recommendations on writing to and meeting with Members of Congress, and other useful information.
-Details on AIP's Congressional and State Department Fellowship programs are found at this site.
 Issues of FYI and the other products and services described here can be accessed from this site.

 "COMMUNICATING WITH CONGRESS" BROCHURE